 A 421 calorie serving of the original recipe would contain 26.7g fat of which 14g would be saturated (the not-so-good kind), along with only 1.78g fibre and 3.56g protein.

 Our recipe contains only 16g fat of which only 4g is saturated.
 That is a ¼ of the saturated fat of the original recipe!

 It also contains 11g fibre and 12g protein!
 Fibre and protein are super important if you are trying to lose weight.

-Both help to produce the ‘fullness’ hormone ghrelin – which basically means that foods which are rich in protein and fibre are going to make you feel full and stay feeling full for as long as possible!
+Both protein and fibre help you feel feel full, and stay feeling full for as long as possible!

 In practical terms, we can safely say that if you eat 412 calories of the Campbells casserole, you’ll be hungry again far sooner than if you eat 412 calories of our healthy green bean casserole.

-This leads to consuming more calories, making it harder to remain in a calorie deficit and lose weight!
+If you aren’t satisfied food after eating food, you’re more like to consumes more calories which makes it harder to remain in a calorie deficit and lose weight!

 If you want to learn more about how to optimise your diet for healthy weight loss as a vegetarian, check out our vegetarian weight loss meal plan.